 Why study at CAEPR?

-- funding for field work, training and/or conference attendance;
+- Funding for field work, training and/or conference attendance; and

-Students also benefit from the centre’s manifold external links, including:
+Students also benefit from the Centre’s diverse external links, including:

 - CAEPR’s long track record of working with Indigenous communities;